 People tend to favor Wi-Fi over cellular for obvious reasons – it’s usually faster, it doesn’t tax your data plan and it’s widely available.
-However, there are a number of Wi-Fi risks you should know about.
+However, there are a number of Wi-Fi security red flags you should know about.

 1. Your phone is leaving a trail of Wi-Fi cookie crumbs